What is MPEG4 VS MP4? The Detailed Information about the Most Popular Formats

 Step 1Download the software from the official website of 4Easysoft.
 Install it on your device and launch the tool to start converting MP4 codec to MPEG4 codec.
 On the main interface, click the Plus icon to import a file.
 You can also use the Add Files button to upload a whole folder.

 Step 2After successfully uploading the file, click the Format icon to open the format list.
 Go to the Video tab and select the MP4 format.
-To change the video codec to MPEG4, click the Gear icon for the Custom Profile window to appear.
+To change the video codec to MPEG4, click the Custom Profile button to access more settings.
+You can also convert between AAC and AC3 audio codec.

-Step 3Click the Encoder drop-down menu and select the MPEG4 option.
+Step 3Click the Encoder dropdown list and select the MPEG4 option.
 You can also change the video resolution, quality, frame rate, and bitrate in this window.
 Click the Create New button to save the changes.

 Step 4When you are back from the main interface, click the Save To option at the bottom part of the interface and browse the designated folder for the converted file.
 At last, click the Convert All button to start the MP4 to MPEG4 conversion process.
 Depending on the number of files you uploaded and the file sizes, the conversion may take a while.